DesiQuintans/desiderata/README.md

 - **File system functions**
     - Load an RDS file and announce when it was created
     - Build a path, creating subfolders if needed
+    - Apply a function to every file in a folder that matches a regex pattern

 - **Number functions**
     - Find the mode(s) of a numeric/character/factor vector